Name: Barbazyuk Maksim Nikolayevich

 Case History

-In the summer of 2023, the Investigative Committee opened a criminal case against Jehovah’s Witnesses from Tver: Aleksandr Kostyuk, Maksim Barbazyuk, and pensioner Valeriy Tolmazov.
-Their homes were searched, after that the men were interrogated until late in the evening.
-The believers were accused of holding joint discussions of the Bible, which the investigation equated to extremist activity.
+In the summer of 2023, the Investigative Committee initiated a criminal case against Jehovah’s Witnesses from Tver: Aleksandr Kostyuk, Maksim Barbazyuk, and pensioner Valeriy Tolmazov.
+Their homes were searched, after that they were interrogated until late at night.
+The believers were charged with holding joint discussions of the Bible, which the investigation equated to extremist activity.
 In July 2024, the case went to court.
+In February 2026, the sentence was announced: 6 years in a general regime colony for each.